stateless-minds/cyber-autonomy/README.md

 Please note the website has been developed on a WQHD resolution(2560x1440) and is currently not responsive or optimized for mobile devices.
-For best gaming experience if you play in FHD(1920x1080) please set your browser zoom settings to 150%.
+For best experience if you view in FHD(1920x1080) please set your browser zoom settings to 150%.

 ## Acknowledgments